Azure/azure-sdk/docs/java/introduction.md

 ```

 {% include requirement/MUSTNOT id="java-service-client-context-async" %} include overloads that take `Context` in async clients.
 Async clients use the [subscriber context built into Reactor Flux and Mono APIs][reactor-context].

+#### Non-Service Methods

+Clients often have non-service methods, for accessing details such as the service version, http pipeline, and so on.
+There may also be API that offers users the ability to create specialized sub-clients.
+These sub-clients

+{% include requirement/MUST id="java-service-client-method-naming" %} use standard JavaBean naming prefixes for all methods that are not service methods.

+{% include requirement/MUST id="java-service-client-vend-prefix" %} prefix methods in sync clients that create or vend sub-clients with `get` and suffix with `Client`.
+For example, `container.getBlobClient()`.

+{% include requirement/MUST id="java-service-async-client-vend-prefix" %} prefix methods in async clients that create or vend sub-clients with `get` and suffix with `AsyncClient`.
+For example, `container.getBlobAsyncClient()`.

 ##### Cancellation